Step 7.3

 • Are the building materials friendly, safe and in good repair?

-• Are the furnishings comfortable (and manoeuvrable if needed)
+• Are the furnishings comfortable (and maneuverable if needed)?

 • Are the fabrics clean and in good condition?